Kongx231/ilqr/README.md

 Original code is written in matlab.
 No installation is needed, the matlab files are located in the matlab directory.

 ## Python
-To make this code more open source, I've also started porting it over to python as well
+To make this code more open source, I've also started porting it over to python as well.
+However, python is currently significantly slower due to sympy's lambdify function.
 ### Installation
 This package makes use of numpy, sympy, and matplotlib.
 The python files are located in the python directory.
 ```